Ingredients

 - Store leftovers in an airtight container in the fridge for up to 5 days.
 Leftover sliced corned beef can be used to make a delicious Reuben sandwich or corned beef hash.

-- Sprinkle with the contents of the spice packet (if included – if you do not have a spice packet, refer to the notes above about making your own) and top with bay leaves.
+- Sprinkle with the contents of the spice packet (if included – if you do not have a spice packet, refer to the notes below to make your own) and top with bay leaves.

 - Place the lid on the Dutch oven and cook in the preheated oven for 3 hours or until the meat and vegetables are very tender.